 SQQQ Short Volume

-ProShares - UltraPro Short QQQ (SQQQ) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $2.14B, listed on NASDAQ, carrying a beta of -3.08 to the broader market.
-ProShares UltraPro Short QQQ seeks daily investment results, before fees and expenses, that correspond to three times the inverse (-3x) of the daily performance of the Nasdaq-100 Index. public since 2010-02-11.
+ProShares - UltraPro Short QQQ (SQQQ) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $1.69B, listed on NASDAQ, carrying a beta of -3.45 to the broader market.
+This ProShares fund is designed to provide daily returns that are three times the opposite (or inverse) of the Nasdaq-100 Index's daily movement, calculated before deducting any fees and expenses. public since 2010-02-11.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.